The Last Day of August

 Quartered in the snow around the village of Acton, it was only a matter of time before Byron’s new Cheshire army would attempt to take Nantwich too.
 Its garrison was led by a local noble, Colonel George Booth of Dunham Massey, and although strategically vulnerable, was still strong in fighting terms with around 2000 men at arms.
 Bryon encircled the town on January 18th, knowing that should he kick the garrison into touch, Cheshire would officially become a Royalist county once more.
 What he didn’t know, however, was that additional Parliamentarian forces were already on the way, led by the esteemed Sir Thomas Fairfax, who was at that time in the war, Commander in Chief of the whole Parliamentarian army.

 On 24th January, Fairfax entered the region, his first contact coming with a group of Royalist outriders that had been sent to guard the road from Delamere Forest.
 Word reached Byron, but he was none too concerned, determined to focus on his siege of the town.
-The next morning, however, as it so often does, nature intervened in the course of events.
+The next morning, however, as it so often does, nature intervened.

 With Cheshire now back in Parliamentarian control, yet Chester itself being chock full of Royalist soldiers, it was only natural that one side should wish to keep a close eye on the other.
 For the Parliamentarians, this was a relatively easy task, with dedicated patrols on major highways and throughout the country green.
 For the Royalists in Chester however, with little to no information of events surrounding them making it through the lines, they needed to ride out and actually have a look for themselves.
 For the most part, this went unnoticed.
 When they did get caught though, things could get very ugly, very fast.

 On Sunday 18th August, Colonel Marrow, a Royalist commander stationed in Chester, left the city with a small band of infantry and horse on advancement towards Northwich.
-It would have been a scouting exercise like any other, except that Marrow was something of a kleptomaniac when it came to livestock.
+It would have been a scouting exercise like any other, except that Marrow was something of a kleptomaniac.
 He was renowned for it, and so on this trip, locals were keen to alert Parliamentarian soldiers in the area in an attempt to save their animals.

 As Marrow’s scout party reached Hartford Green near Davenham, they were duly met with a detachment of Parliamentarians who had arrived in an attempt to ward the Royalists off back towards Chester.
 A chase ensured, back out of the village, until a full fight broke out at the crossroads at Sandiway; details of which are left to us in a work that will prove invaluable to us in tracing the rest of our story.